tomkren/pikater/docs/technical/database/Database-documentation.md

 ### Notes for JPA

 Documentation for JPA and for annotations can be found in link above.
 For better clarity we add some notes to some annotations used in Pikater:
 * `@Lob` - as we mentioned before, we solved storage of large files using PostgreSQL Large Objects, but smaller files can be stored using this JPA annotation.
-In this case the variable containing the content of file is serialized and saved to a byte array - or other compatible type - in the database.
+In this case the variable containing the content of file is serialised and saved to a byte array - or other compatible type - in the database.
 This approach is used for saving computation models or XML documents.
-* `@Inheritance(strategy=InheritanceType.TABLE_PER_CLASS` alebo `InheritanceType.JOINED`) - this annotation is used to mark the way tables are created for classes in inheritance tree.
+* `@Inheritance(strategy=InheritanceType.TABLE_PER_CLASS` or `InheritanceType.JOINED`) - this annotation is used to mark the way tables are created for classes in inheritance tree.
 Setting `TABLE_PER_CLASS` implies, that each class gets its table with all - inherited and implemented in particular class -variables in the class.
 Setting `JOINED` implies, that only one table is created for root class and classes inherited from this root, meaning, that some values might be empty.
 * `@Enumerated(EnumType.STRING)` - for variables of type `java.lang.Enum` we can define, how their value is saved to the database.
 We can choose between string (`EnumType.STRING`) or ordinal (`EnumType.ORDINAL`) representation.
 We found string representation more robust, because later creation of a new value can't damage conditions on enum's value.
-Removing some item can cause exception when retrieving data for the database, which can be ommited by using `EnumType.ORDINAL`.
+Removing some item can cause exception when retrieving data for the database, which can be omitted by using `EnumType.ORDINAL`.
 However, this could lead to more obscure errors, when seemingly everything is fine, but the enum values are wrongly mapped.